 - The cost of each method greatly depends on how much you want to spend and what tactics you choose to use.

 - SEO relies on organic methods like content marketing and link building, while SEM can include paid advertising such as PPC or display ads.

-- SEM is an instant way of getting your website in front of potential customers on the other hand SEO takes time for results to be seen.
+- SEM is an instant way of getting your website in front of potential customers.
+On the other hand, SEO takes time for results to be seen.

 Yes, SEO is a part of SEM.
 SEM includes all forms of advertising, including paid search engine results and display ads on social media platforms.
-However, SEO is only one aspect of SEM – the other half is actually buying traffic through these various channels.
+However, SEO is only one aspect of SEM – the other half is buying traffic through these various channels.